 Suzanne has worked in the social housing sector for over 11 years, specifically across the financial and digital inclusion and employability agenda.
 Suzanne manages the employment, skills and digital support team at Karbon Homes, whose footprint covers the North East of England and Yorkshire with almost 30,000 homes serving diverse communities, all facing different opportunities and challenges.
 Suzanne sees Communities that Work as a driving force to promote and strengthen the key role that the social housing sector plays in the employability agenda and is keen to bring the North East voice to this important conversation.

 Southern Housing Group

-John Gleeson is Head of Community Investment at Southern Housing Group, where he has led on a range of activities of the Group over the past five years, including employment and skills, financial and digital inclusion and developing community partnerships.
+John Gleeson is head of community investment at Southern Housing Group, where he has led on a range of activities of the organisation over the past five years, including employment and skills, financial and digital inclusion and developing community partnerships.